clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/02_goals.md

 ### No Oracles

 An oracle is a third party data source.
-Relying on an external source of information outsources security to that source.
+External sources of information can be incorrect or manipulated.
 This is too much of a risk for a payment platform.

 ### Minimum tokens in contract